rian-io/rian-io/README.md

 # Hi there, I'm Rian! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer interested in [your areas of interest, e.g., web development, data science, machine learning, etc.].
+I'm a passionate developer interested in software architecture, app dev, AI and game devl.
 I love working on interesting projects and contributing to open-source communities.

 ## 🚀 About Me